zafarella/caao/README.md

 See [wiki](wiki).

 ##Contact
-Feel free to contact me in case u have any suggestion or any ideas - zafarella at gmail dot com.
+Feel free to contact me should you have any suggestion or any ideas - zafarella at gmail dot com.